brightspot/react-examples/client-authentication/README.md

 This example uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to send requests to the endpoint with the required headers.
 The `ClientSideRender` component sends the request on an event trigger and the `ServerSideRender` component gets the same data passed in as props from a request made on the Next.js server.

-> **_Note_** It is best practice to use a proxy server (like a Next.js server) to make any HTTP requests that include an API key so that they are hidden from the public.
+> **_Note:_** It is best practice to use a proxy server (like a Next.js server) to make any HTTP requests that include an API key so that they are hidden from the public.

 [ClientSideRender.tsx](./app/components/ClientSideRender.tsx)